cos301-2019-se/AI-Auto-Car-Classifier/README.md

 **Project description**
-* AI Auto Car Classifier is a web app that can be used to take images of vehicles, cars to be specific, and classify them according to make, model and year.
+* AI-Auto-Car-Classifier is a web application aimed at automating the process of adding cars to a salespersons inventory of cars.
+This means, given a cars image, the system should be able to identify the cars make, model and color whilst also extracting the vehicles number plate if it exists.
+It should also allow the salesperson to edit incorrect classifications and add additional fields.
+The API could also be used for other applications.

 **LINK TO THE PROJECT**